Alleged doubles of Vladimir Putin: History

 In 2018, International Business Times called the allegations "one of the more unusual conspiracy theories" when a Twitter user quoted three photos of Putin taken on different dates and suggested that the politician was actually three different people.

 In 2020, due to fears of COVID-19 contamination, Putin began taking precautions in meetings, which further intensified rumors of his alleged doubles.

 Since 2022

-Conspiracy rumors about Putin's use of body doubles have increased during the Russian invasion of Ukraine.
+Conspiracy rumors about Putin's use of body doubles have increased during the Russo-Ukrainian war.

 Ukrainian claims

 Unsubstantiated rumors about Putin's doppelgangers are regularly published by Ukrainian media and discussed by high-ranking Ukrainian politicians.

 In August 2022, Ukrainian military intelligence chief Kyrylo Budanov suggested on Ukrainian TV channel 1+1 that Putin's ears looked different in several of his public appearances: "The image of each person's ear is unique.
 It cannot be repeated."
 Ukrainian Major General Vadym Skibitsky also said Putin had been using body doubles to hide his allegedly deteriorating health.

 A photo of Putin taken during his visit to Moscow State University on Russian Students Day in January 2023 intensified the spread of conspiracy theories.
 Jason J. Smart, a correspondent for the Ukrainian newspaper Kyiv Post, shared a photo from the visit, claiming that he "wears high heels" and that "most public events feature a lookalike - not the real Putin.
 The changes in his height, ears and weight are otherwise inexplicable."

 For more than a year and a half, the president has mostly remained in Russia.
 However, since February 2023, Putin has become more active in close encounters (e.g., a rally in Luzhniki in February, a trip to occupied Mariupol in March, a meeting in Derbent in July 2023 shortly after the Prigozhin rebellion).
 Some of Putin's unusual engagements in 2023 have sparked public attention and raised questions about the possible use of double bodies.
 As Business Insider notes, a trip to occupied Mariupol, where Putin interacted with locals, renewed rumors that Putin used doubles for public appearances.
 The version of The Washington Post article about Putin's trip to Mariupol removed the mention of Putin using a double from the original article.